Accio/AMIDD/README.md

 Applied Mathematics and Informatics In Drug Discovery (AMIDD) is a course that I am designing.
 It is expected to be given in the autumn semester 2019 to an audience of university students who are interested in this topic.

-The course material is published under the GPL-3.
+The course material is published under the GPL-3 license.

 ## Motivation